no4ni/scaleSmooth/README.md

 **scaleSmooth** is a windows application on .NET 8.0 on Visual Studio C#, but we'll be glad, if you create your repository of scaleSmooth / scaleRough / scaleFurry / contrastBoldScale / scaleSeparate / scaleBilinearApproximation for other platforms and languages (write me and I'll attach link to your repository) or commit here updates for optimization, batch, interface or more accuracy.<br>

-**scaleSmooth** is algorithms by sequential calculations, so it's might be very slow (use fast/accurate regulator if it will be needed) and it can't parallelize by many CPU's or GPU (except scaleSeparate and scaleBilinearApproximation - now realized parallelize only by CPU's), but you can run as many copies of other methods at the same time as many logical CPU's you have without losing speed.<br>

 Threshold, autoThreshold, Mean Cuvatute Blur, Median Blur, adjustment by Lanczos and other tools, which can help you get more usefull results for your specific needs are NOT included!
 <table align="center"><tr><td>
 <img src="https://raw.githubusercontent.com/no4ni/scaleSmooth/main/examples/demo2.png"/></td><td>